 Warm winter layers, wind and waterproof shell, gloves, hat and glasses or goggles, suntan lotion.
 Think about adding or taking off articles depending upon outside temperature and your level of exertion.
 The innermost layer should be light thermal underwear – merino is a great way to stay comfortable, warm and odour-free - either light or medium weight.
 Always have a very warm thermal jacket on hand as well as a rain and wind proof parka, either in a daypack or back at the car park.
 Remember that kids get a lot colder up the mountain than adults.
 Avoid double pairs of socks, which tend to chafe and bulk, though sometimes one pair of thick socks and one very thin pair works well.
 The mountain resorts do hire clothing if you need it.

 Okay, maybe you can muck around in the snow for a day first, but you won't get very far.
 Take the plunge and check in for some group or individual lessons to get you started.
 Lessons are for everyone.

-Many people self-drive their rental car up the mountain (30-40mins drive from Wanaka), but there are also excellent twice daily shuttle services that will pick up from and drop off to your accommodation.
-See our Transport pages.
+Many people self-drive their rental car up the mountain (30-40mins drive from Wanaka), and for this you will need to ensure your rental comes with snow chains, but there are also excellent twice daily shuttle services that will pick up from and drop off to your accommodation.

 See our suggestions on the accommodation pages of this website.
 Backpacker hostels and holiday park cabins and campgrounds offer great value for students.
-Families may prefer to opt for hotels, motels or apartments and those looking for something more individual should turn to our luxury lodges accommodation pages.
+Families may prefer to opt for Hotels, motels or Apartments and those looking for something more individual should turn to our luxury lodges accommodation pages.